by Randall S. Hansen, Ph.D.

 6. Build Your Network

-The more people who know you, know your strengths and abilities, know your value to the organization, and know (at least some of) your ambitions, the more likely your name will be discussed when opportunities arise.
+The more people who know you, your strengths and abilities, your value to the organization, and (at least some of) your ambitions, the more likely your name will be discussed when opportunities arise.

 An added benefit of networking is that you will learn much more about the company if you network with people in other areas of the organization.
 Learn more about networking here.